 This is a quote from the book that encompasses the entire message it tries to give out.
 A woman, when she becomes a mother, loses her entire identity beyond that role.
 We never stop to think that she too had dreams, she too had aspirations of her own.
 She is expected to live and breathe for her family.

 One is forced to recognize the sacrifices mothers make daily, their loss of identity, and the treatment they receive as a part of society.
-One is made to realise the reality of how mothers choose to suffer silently for their family’s sake than voice their concerns or how their problems are either ignored or overlooked as being minor and not of importance.
+One is made to realise the reality of how mothers choose to suffer silently for their family’s sake rather than voice their concerns or how their problems are either ignored or overlooked as being minor and not of importance.

 3. I Want to Die, But I Want to Eat Tteokbokki by Baek Se Hee